dannyobrien761/adventure-finder/README.md

 ##### Conclusion:
 tags are tied to posts by PostTag junction table and offer clear filtering and display options detailing location of post, activity featured and the type of post in my adventures app.

+### Bugs

+#### bug fix issues

+- ##### django.template.loaders.filesystem.Loader: /workspace/adventure-finder/templates/base.html (Source does not exist)
+ Django was looking for templates in wrong location, ran the server found the path djamgo was looking for the base.html file in and realized it was different : workspace/adventure-finder/adventure_finder/templates/base.html .
+I adjusted the TEMPLATES_DIR = os.path.join(BASE_DIR, 'adventure_finder', 'templates') and it solved the bug allowing django to find the base.html file in the app when it was extended in the index.html file.